 That means bonus access to TRON Lightcycle Run at Magic Kingdom and Guardians of the Galaxy: Cosmic Rewind at EPCOT, both of which are currently still using virtual queues.
 Previously, Shades of Green did not offer other on-site perks (like Disney’s Magical Express or free MagicBands), but those have all been eliminated for Disney-owned hotels, so the gap is almost non-existent.
 If anything, the on-site perks at Shades of Green are better than Value or Moderate Resorts (minus transportation and parking).

 Even if Shades of Green is not your cup of tea thematically, if you are eligible to stay at Shades of Green, you absolutely should.
 For starters, the rooms are huge.
 Size-wise, they’re roughly equivalent to the Polynesian (remember, both resorts are ‘Vacation Kingdom’ era Disney), but price-wise, they are a fraction of the cost.

-Nightly rates depend upon rank, room category, and number of adults, but prices for 2 adults in a standard room (which is larger than guest rooms at the Grand Floridian) start at $115/night.
-Poolside rooms are $125/night, with suites starting at $295/night.
+Nightly rates depend upon rank, room category, and number of adults, but prices for 2 adults in a standard room (which is larger than guest rooms at the Grand Floridian) start at under $200 per night.
 The rooms are fairly nondescript, but that price cannot be beat.
 (You can see room photos and rates based upon rank here.)

 Even if you’re able to score a 40% off military rate at the Polynesian or Contemporary, you’re still looking at double–or potentially triple-those rates.
 Unless the thematic touches matter a lot, I cannot fathom paying so much more for a monorail loop resort.